mbadal1996/CNN_Calculator/README.md

 Comments:

-The purpose of this small code is to allow the user to determine some parameters required in a CNN for a given input image size.
+The purpose of this python code is to allow the user to determine some parameters required in a CNN for a given input image size.
 These parameters change depending on the input image size and the architecture chosen.
 This sample CNN can be changed/enlarged but the basic idea remains.